Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Various measures have been taken in order to reduce the overhead induced by the overall trace system.

-Notably traces are sent in a "fire and forget", non-blocking manner (thanks to oneways, which are not specifically acknowledged).
-The number of messages exchanged is thus reduced, at the cost of a lesser synchronization of the traces (i.e. there is no strong guarantee that the traces will be ultimately recorded and displayed in the order of their emission in wallclock-time, as they will be directly and sequentially stored in their actual order of receiving by the trace aggregator [#]_, an order which itself depends on the potentially varied network latencies experienced from the potential multiple sources to the trace aggregator).
+Notably normal traces (as opposed to error-like ones) are sent in a "fire and forget", non-blocking manner (thanks to oneways, which are not specifically acknowledged).
+The number of messages exchanged is thus reduced, at the cost of a lesser synchronization of the traces (i.e. there is no strong guarantee that the traces will be ultimately recorded and displayed in the order of their emission in wallclock-time, as they will be directly and sequentially stored in their actual order of receiving by the trace aggregator [#]_, an order that depends itself on the potentially varied network latencies experienced from the potential multiple sources to the trace aggregator).

 .. [#] For example, if both the trace aggregator and a process B are running on the same host, and if a process A, running on another host, emits a trace then sends a message to B so that B sends in turn a trace, then the trace from  B *might* in some cases be received - and thus be listed - by the aggregator *before* the trace for A (it depends on the network congestion, relative scheduling of processes, etc.).